jkphl/material.is/README.md

 ## Keep In Touch
 [Sign-up for our newsletter](https://material.us12.list-manage.com/subscribe?u=47afb33257f1e65f442e8f176&id=c291cb4ea6) so we can let you know when tickets will be available.
 This helps us gauge our numbers to find the right cozy venue to meet the demand.

+Also, let your friends know that you like what we're doing by [tracking Material on Lanyrd](http://lanyrd.com/2016/material16).

 ## #Material16
 This conference is about understanding materials.
 The 16th material in the periodic table is Sulfur.
 If you visit Iceland, you'll understand why that's interesting.